 Copywriting and editing

-The central part of most documents is the text that it contains.
-The text carries the bulk of the information in the document, and its overall style can have a huge effect on the reader’s ability to understand and retain this information.
-The text is often the single most important component of a document, and its quality can have a major effect on the ability of the document to perform its task.
+Because of this, the text is often the single most important component of a document, and its quality can have a major effect on the ability of the document to perform its task.

 How Technical Is Technical?

 One question that arises (and is, incidentally, a hot topic among technical writers when they get together) is: How much technical knowledge is necessary to write technical documents?